home-assistant/addons/tellstick/README.md

 > [!CAUTION]
 > **Deprecation notice**
 > The library this add-on depends on is abandoned.
-It's last activity was 5
+Its last activity was 5
-> years ago it it cannot be built on alpine >3.15.
-Currentlly users can continue
+> years ago and it cannot be built on Alpine versions above 3.15.
+Users can continue
-> to use it but no issues or PRs will be accepted for it going forward.
+> using the add-on, but no issues or pull requests will be accepted.

 TellStick and TellStick Duo service.